raspberrypilearning/collisions-and-colours/en/step_1.md

 One of the benefits of a 3D game engine is that the software can simulate **Physics**.

-One of the components you can use to do this is a `Rigidbody` - which Unity uses to apply forces to an object such as gravity and friction.
+One of the components you can use to do this is a `Rigidbody`, which Unity uses to apply forces to an object such as gravity and friction.

 You can combine a `Rigidbody` with `Physic Materials` to change the ways forces act on the objects in your projects.

 --- no-print ---

+### Try it out

 Use the <kbd>WASD</kbd> keys to roll the marble and you can hold the left mouse button to rotate the camera.

-Roll the marble down the ramps and bounce it off of the capsules at the bottom.
+Roll the marble down the ramps and bounce it off the capsules at the bottom.

 To get back to the top you can click the "Reset" button at the top.